-have to say about controversial contemporary issues?
+particular, have to say about controversial contemporary issues?
 Can ancient Buddhist wisdom really help us thrive in today's

 complicated world?
 How does Buddhist meditation help us live happier, saner lives?
 Do Buddhist ethics have relevance today?
-How does karma

-responses to modern-day dilemmas.
-BoBuReview was created by Buddhist writer and meditation student Paki S. Wright
+have profound responses to modern-day dilemmas.
+BoBuReview was created by Buddhist writer and meditation student

 mind your own mindstream.

 in an ashram and meditating today!
-Indeed, the step from dissatisfaction with things-as-they-are (or were) here
+Indeed, the step from dissatisfaction with things-as-they-are (or were) here in the industrial

 -- Michael Nagler, American Book Award-winner "The Search for a Nonviolent Future"